Guide to Laws About Weapons in California

 7. Other weapons

-Switchblades: it is illegal to make, sell, distribute, or possess a switchblade throughout the country, with some exceptions.21exceptions relate to the Armed Forces or individuals with only one arm; see 15 USC Sections 1242-44
+It is also illegal to make, sell, distribute a switchblade throughout the country.
+23exceptions relate to the Armed Forces or individuals with only one arm; see 15 USC Sections 1242-44

-Flamethrowers: not necessarily used as a weapon, but certainly could be.
+Flamethrowers are not necessarily used as a weapon, but certainly could be.
 In California you can buy and use a flamethrower that shoots flames a distance of less than 10 feet, no permit or anything required.
-For flamethrowers that shoot at least 10 feet, you must get a permit.22Health & Safety Code Sec 12750-12761 State lawmakers are considering additional regulations on flamethrowers that shoot less than 10 feet.
+For flamethrowers that shoot at least 10 feet, you must get a permit.24Health & Safety Code Sec 12750-12761 State lawmakers are considering additional regulations on flamethrowers that shoot less than 10 feet.

 |↑1||U.S. Constitution, 2nd amendment; DISTRICT OF COLUMBIA v.
 HELLER (2008) |